Dates To Be Determined

 - A list of science and math courses you have completed

-After the new June 1 deadline, the Summer Programs Admissions Committee will review all completed applications and determine which students are accepted.
+After the new May 1 deadline, the Camp Director will review all completed applications and determine which students are accepted.
 Acceptance/non-acceptance notification will be provided to applicants via email by in early June.
 If you require an earlier decision, please notify us when submitting the above material.
 (Students who apply after the application deadline will receive notification within a week after we receive their application materials.)

 Once students have been accepted, they will receive their acceptance letter and specific instructions on where to find and download all required materials for camp attendance including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and returned to us by June 16, 2017.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)